Michele Benzi: Previous career

 He transferred to the Emory University in Atlanta in 2000, where he held the endowed chair of Samuel Candler Dobbs professor starting from 2012 to 2018.
-Subsequently he moved back to Italy to the Scuola Normale Superiore in Pisa as a full professor.
+Subsequently, he moved back to Italy to the Scuola Normale Superiore in Pisa as a full professor.

 Awards

 Benzi was named a SIAM Fellow in 2012, and a fellow of the American Mathematical Society in 2018 "for his contributions in numerical linear algebra, exposition, and service to the profession".

+He was elected as a member of Academia Europaea in 2019.

 As of 2022, he is the editor in chief of the SIAM Journal on Matrix Analysis and Applications, and he is editor of approximately 20 journals.
 He won a SIAM Outstanding Paper Prize in 2001.